ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 ## Detailed Design

+### Photocurrent
+I have chosen to use 4 LEDS placed underneath the cuvette in combinaion with a 1mM concentration of fluorescein to yield a higher incident optical power.
+Assuming an incident optical power of 100nA, we can calculate our expected photocurrent.

 explain concept of lower terminal capacitance in-depth here

 explain importance of incident light angle in-depth here, led board shining through bottom of cuvette, detector at 90 degree angle